What is the Collision domain in a computer network?

 Switch and collision domain:

 The collision may occur when two computers send a message to the same destination.
-So here the collision domain includes all communicating hosts.
+So here, the collision domain includes all communicating hosts.

 Collision domain with the router:

-The network router purely works on the IP layer.
+The network router works purely on the IP layer.
 It connects multiple subnetworks of LANs.
 Collision in one subnetwork does not have any impact on another subnetwork.
 With a router, the collision domain is the number of subnetworks connected to the ports.